 Can you believe it's that time of year with Christmas being a few weeks away?
-There are so many holiday parties and get togethers going on.
-We thought this would make a great holiday gift for your hostess or would be great as a dessert for your party.
-Or shoot, who am I kidding, I make them for myself sometimes at home just to have in the mornings with my coffee.
-And I will say, these go great with coffee and will soon become one of your favorite Christmas cookie recipes.
+There are so many holiday parties and gatherings happening.
+These Chocolate Peppermint Meringues would make a great holiday gift for your hostess or would be great as a dessert for your own party.
+Or who am I kidding, I sometimes make these for myself to have with my morning coffee.
+These meringues go great with coffee and will soon become one of your favorite Christmas cookie recipes.
 This is an easy recipe for Chocolate Peppermint Meringues with a fluffy texture and a refreshing peppermint and sweet chocolate flavor.

 There is nothing hard about these meringues.
-I piped them with an open star tip just like this Wilton star tip to get this shape.
+I piped them with an open star tip just like this Wilton star tip to get the shape.
 Anything close to this will work.
 Use whatever you have.
 When I was developing the recipe, I didn’t bother with the visual and just spooned the meringue out onto the pan.
 If that’s all you can do, they still turn out beautiful and tasty.
 They are just a bit more rustic.
 My tip would be to keep them small.
 These aren’t much larger than the size of a quarter.
 Meringues are crumbly, so the larger they are the messier it is to eat them.
 Their small size makes them the perfect bite sized holiday dessert!

 For the chocolate, use the best you have around.
 Chips won’t work because you will need to use a grater and grate the chocolate into little shavings.
 For the peppermint, I used a half of a candy cane.
 You could also use peppermint candies.
 I put the candy cane in a Ziploc bag and smashed it with a rolling pin until they were basically powder.
 You could also use a meat mallet if you don't have a rolling pin.
 Then I measured out a tablespoon for the recipe.
-You want this to be almost powder, otherwise the chunks are too heavy for the meringue and sink to the bottom.
+You want the peppermint candies to almost be powder, otherwise the chunks are too heavy for the meringue and sink to the bottom.
 You want the taste of the peppermint, but not the texture.